harness/developer-hub/docs/chaos-engineering/use-harness-ce/infrastructures/infrastructures.md

 ## What is DDCR?

-DDCR, aka [Harness Delegate](/docs/platform/delegates/delegate-concepts/delegate-overview) is a service that runs in your local network that helps connect your infrastructure, artifacts with Harness Manager.
+DDCR, aka [Harness Delegate or DDCI (Delegate-Driven Chaos Infrastructure)](/docs/platform/delegates/delegate-concepts/delegate-overview) is a service that runs in your local network that helps connect your infrastructure, artifacts with Harness Manager.
 It allows for quick onboarding and optimized chaos execution for microservices-based targets on Kubernetes.

 The diagram below describes the high-level flow of how you can [discover services](/docs/chaos-engineering/concepts/explore-concepts/service-discovery) and [create application maps](/docs/chaos-engineering/concepts/explore-concepts/app-maps).